sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 - From the output, the summary statistics for streams show that the average number of streams is about 513 million, with a median of 290 million and a high standard deviation of 566 million, indicating significant variation in stream counts across tracks.
 The distribution of released years reveals that 2022 had the highest number of releases, reflecting the growing prominence of digital platforms over the years.
 Additionally, the artist count distribution shows that solo artists dominate the dataset, as indicated by the frequency of 1 artist per track.
 The boxplots further confirm the spread of data for these variables.
 Regarding outliers, the dataset contains some extreme values in both released year and artist count, with years like 1930, 1942, and up to 2016 appearing as outliers, as well as tracks with 2 to 8 artists, which are considered outliers for artist count.

 ### 🏆 Top Performers
    - **Top Tracks:** Which track has the highest number of streams?
 List the **top 5 most streamed** tracks.
    - **Frequent Artists:** Who are the **top 5 most frequent artists** based on track count?

 #### About the Code
+- This code identifies the top performers from a Spotify dataset by analyzing the most streamed tracks and the most frequent artists.
+It first extracts and splits the 'artist(s)_name' column into individual artists, then counts the frequency of each artist’s appearance in the dataset to determine the top 5 most frequent artists.
+The code then generates two horizontal bar charts: one for the top 5 most streamed tracks based on the total number of streams, and another for the top 5 most frequent artists based on the number of tracks associated with them.

 ``` python
 # Split the 'artist(s)_name' column by commas and explode it to get each artist as a separate row